keysmusician/Hbnb/README.md

 Additionally, both storage engines' classes have the same methods implemented to provide seamless toggling between them.
 The SQLAlchemy ORM required significant additions to our models in order to properly link them to a database.

 ## Deploy Static
-In this stage, we set up an Nginx web server and deployed our static files using Fabric---at least, that was the plan...
+In this stage, we set up an Nginx web server and deployed our static files using Fabric—at least, that was the plan...

 ## Web Framework
 In the Web Framework stage we learned how to set up routes in Flask and create Jinja templates.
 That allowed us to create dynamic HTML using data pulled from our MySQL database.